Provider Alert! Case Management for Children and Pregnant Women (CPW) Carve-InTexas Children's Health Plan

 For referrals from non-CPW Providers: In cases where the member is not receiving services via TCHP, the Case Manager will identify a CPW provider based on the member’s location and complete the referral process to a CPW provider.

 For referrals from CPW Providers: Notification of if the member is or is not receiving services via TCHP be sent to referring CPW Provider.
 When TCHP members meet the CPW criteria, prior authorizations can then be submitted via Texas Children’s Link, the provider portal, as the preferred method.
-Authorizations may also submitted by Fax at 832-825-8760 or toll-free 1-844-473-6860 with the Standard Prior Authorization Request form fully completed.
+Authorizations may also submitted by Fax at 832-825-8760 or toll-free 1-844-473-6860 with the Standard Prior Authorization Request form fully completed, with the corresponding contact code and modifier as outlined below.
 If you have any questions, please call 1-800-731-8527.
+Single Case Agreement (SCA) requests will only be reviewed if requested at the time of prior authorization initiation.
+If not initiated at the time of the prior authorization request, SCA will not be reviewed.

 How this impacts providers of CPW services: